Stewardship of the Land

 Cloud 9 Farm is designated as a Conservation Easement

 In May 2016, we signed with the State of North Carolina and Buncombe County to make this a Conservation Easement.
 A lot of people think that makes it a public park, but that’s NOT what it means at all.
-This is still private property but there are certain practices like erosion control, controlling invasives, crop tree release otherwise known as thinning the forest to let the crop trees grow big that we agree to do with the support of the the county and the state in lowered taxes.
+This is still private property but there are certain practices like erosion control, controlling invasives, crop tree release otherwise known as thinning the forest to let the crop trees grow big that we agree to do with the support of the the county and the state taxed as “present use value.”
 Summed up in the letter from Buncombe County:

 “We are delighted that you recently completed the donation of a conservation easement on your land in Fairview, NC.
 The property is important because it contributes to the aesthetic beauty of the western mountains of Buncombe County.
 It has considerable agricultural value with prime soils.
 We know that this decision required may hours of careful thought and consideration on your part.
 Thank you for taking this important step.”